Key dates in the Conservative leadership contest

 – Sunday July 17: Second debate.
 ITV will host a televised debate at 7pm.

 – Monday July 18: Third round of voting.
-The ballot on Monday and subsequent rounds will eliminate the contender with the fewest votes until only two remain – who will then go forward into a postal ballot of party members.
+The ballot on Monday and subsequent rounds on the following days will eliminate the contender with the fewest votes until only two remain – who will then go forward into a postal ballot of party members.

-Bob Blackman, joint-executive secretary of the 1922 Committee, said the aim was to have the contest down to a final two before the start of MPs’ summer holidays.
+Bob Blackman, joint executive secretary of the 1922 Committee, said the aim was to have the contest down to a final two by Thursday, before the start of MPs’ summer holidays.

 He told Sky News: “We’ve got to slim down the list of candidates pretty quickly to two.